Hi! I'm Jasmine Hollingsworth, E-RYT 500, RCYT, YACEP.

 My teaching integrates my interpretation of yogic philosophy and asana through the lens of my studies in human biology, anatomy, and psychology.
 While I bring a deep awareness to proper alignment and muscle engagement, I encourage my students to approach each posture with curiosity and explore poses in a way that is comfortable in their individual bodies.

-I'm the studio manager and yoga instructor at Rolling Brook Yoga in Catonsville, Maryland.
+I'm a trauma-informed and accessible yoga teacher at Rolling Brook Yoga in Catonsville, Maryland, where I offer group classes as well as private sessions.
 I also work at Thrive Emerge Mental Health Counseling Services as a Trauma-Informed Yoga Teacher/Somatic Therapist and Life-Skills Coach.
 I serve on the Health Advisory Board of Hope Works: a domestic violence prevention organization in Howard County, Maryland where I also teach Yoga for Survivors and am a vetted alternative healthcare practitioner.
+I recently started with with the University of Maryland, Baltimore, teaching yoga to students in the DREAM Disability Justice program through the School of Social Work.
 I teach at three preschools: Montessori Luna Bilingual Micro School, Blooming Buds Learning Center, and Creative Little Minds Learning Center.
 Additionally, I've served multiple times as a guest lecturer on trauma-informed practices in medicine at Johns Hopkins School of Medicine, Mindfulness in Medicine course.

 I teach all ages and abilities.
 I love teaching children.
 I'm an RCYT (Registered Children's Yoga Teacher) with specific training in teaching yoga & mindfulness to children with special needs and children with trauma.
 I received all of my children's yoga training (95 hours) through the ChildLight Education Company.
 I've worked in public schools in special education classrooms, private preschool settings, studio/group classes, virtual classes, and private sessions with children ages 3 months to 17 years.
 Please feel free to request references!